-All Australian Unity hospital (and hospital plus extras) covers help you avoid the MLS and LHC loading , so it’s not just the rebate that’s helping you to save money.
+All Australian Unity hospital (and hospital plus extras) covers help you avoid or reduce the MLS and LHC loading , so it’s not just the rebate that’s helping you to save money.

-Government initiatives aside, it’s important to choose a level of cover that meets both your health and financial needs.
+Government incentives and surcharges aside, it’s important to choose a level of cover that meets both your health and financial needs.

 Don’t shop by price alone though—cheapest does not always equal best value.
 You’ll often find that paying just a little extra each month can actually end up saving you money, because you’re covered for more services that you’ll actually use.

-After adding up the money you can receive back in claims, together with savings on tax (see above) plus government rebates you can receive, you may find that health insurance is a lot more affordable than you expected.
+After adding up the money you can receive back in claims, and considering whether any of the Government's incentives and surcharges described above apply to you, you may find that health insurance is a lot more affordable than you expected.